pulibrary/bibdata/docs/indexing.md

 $ tmux attach-session -t full-index
 $ cd /opt/marc_liberation/current
 $ bundle exec rake scsb:import:full
-CTRL-b d (to detach from tmux)
+CTRL+b d (to detach from tmux)
 ```
-This kicks off an import job whihc will return immediately.
+This kicks off an import job which will return immediately.
 This can be monitored in [sidekiq busy queue](https://bibdata.princeton.edu/sidekiq/busy) or [sidekiq waiting queue](https://bibdata.princeton.edu/sidekiq/queues/default)

 Takes 24-25 hours to complete.
 As they download and unpack they will be placed
 in `/tmp/updates/` and as they are processed they will be moved to `/data/marc_liberation_files/scsb_update_files/`; you can follow the progress by listing the files in these directories.